Nursing Department Philosophy Statement

 Nursing is a caring and humane discipline which recognizes the dignity, individuality, autonomy and worth of each person.
 The program is based on the nursing meta-paradigm: person, health, nursing and environment.

-The goal of nursing care and the health care delivery system is to prevent illness, to promote and restore health, to maximize one’s potential or, when not possible, to support the individual and significant others through periods of grief and loss.
+The goal of nursing care and the health care delivery system is to prevent illness, to promote and restore health, to maximize one’s potential or, when not possible, to support the individual and significant others through periods of loss and grief.